-If you live within 1.5 hours of Oak Brook or Downtown Chicago, this must be completed either at Rush Oak Brook Internal Medicine or Rush Center for Perioperative Care.
+If you live within 1.5 hours of Oak Brook or Downtown Chicago, we recommend you either go to Rush Oak Brook Internal Medicine or Rush Center for Perioperative Care for your preoperative clearance appointment.
 Please see your Surgical Packet for details.
-This must be completed 10-30 days from surgery.
-Clearances more than 30 days from surgery are invalid and must be repeated.